ewaugh2/ECS189L-Project/README.md

 ## Game Feel

-**Document what you added to and how you tweaked your game to improve its game feel.**

 *Shooting* - To make the game harder and make it feel more of a challenge, changed the way the shooting worked, by limiting the range of the bullet, removing the ricochet of the bullet and by reducing the fire time between bullets, this way the player have to decide better when and where to shoot